randyoyarzabal/chief/docs/README.md

 ## Automated Installation

-Running this command will install Chief by cloning this repo, configure using default configuration template, and add .bashrc entries to auto-load when you start your terminal.

 ```shell
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/randyoyarzabal/chief/refs/heads/master/install.sh)"
 ```

+Running the above command will:

+- Install Chief by cloning the git repo to `$HOME/.chief`
+- Configure using a copy of default configuration template to `$HOME/.chief_config.sh`
+- Add the following `$HOME/.bashrc` (file will be created if it doesn't exist)
+- Load Chief by loading `$HOME/.bashrc`

 ## What can Chief do for you?